Emma Mattress Review – Hybrid Version

 Spot Relief (point elasticity):

 This surprised me a little.
 Having slept on the Emma Mattress for a while now I did find it reasonably supportive for a softer mattress, those springs doing a good job of pushing back on you giving a feeling of support even though you are sinking in significantly.
-I expected this to translate into good point elasticity as that’s how it feels to sleep on.
-However in my testing using a variety of weights the amount of foam affected outside of the area of contact was among the low end of mattresses I have tried.
-It is a good option for side sleepers with shoulder problems but point molding is slightly behind some others although they tend to be the firmer mattresses.
+I expected this to translate into good point elasticity and taking into account the firmness level I rate Emma Hybrid as good for point elasticity.

 Mattress for Sex/Bounce: